 Librarians teach students about using library resources, and incorporate principles of information literacy into their sessions.
 Recent classes taught included information on how to evaluate web pages, how to properly cite sources, and how to evaluate popular vs. scholarly resources.

 Library instruction sessions might focus on a particular resource, or a particular assignment.
-Recently, librarians have taught classes on how to:
+Possible instruction topics:

 - navigate Mirlyn and Search Tools to find books, journals, and databases.